 The goal of the CDBG Program for non-housing community development is to support the expansion of economic opportunities for low to moderate income persons and to support the community's involvement and participation efforts in relation to supporting non housing priority needs.
 The following are allocated public service and public facility projects for approved non-profit organizations.

 Public Service - Subrecipient Projects

-The following is summary of approved public service projects for FY 2012-13.
+The following is summary of approved public service activities for FY 2013-2014.
+Note: Expenditures began in January 2014 and will end in January 2015.

 Name of Agency: Boys & Girls Club of Pitt County, Inc.